 To adjust the desired temperature

 - Unlock the main node by clicking on the switch button that has a lock in the nearby.
-The thermostat enters in the edit mode.
+The thermostat enters the edit mode.

 - Slide your finger over the circumference/margin of the circle to set the desired temperature, or